narukoshin/custom-bruteforce/README.md

 - [ ] Proxy Feature

+💭 If you have any suggestion about new features, please open a new issue with the enhancement label.

 <h1>⚙ Creating configuration</h1>
 <p>Before you start using the tool, you need to create a config file called <code>config.yml</code></p>